Dr. Jamie Wilson talks about the introduction of Personal Health Budgets, the positive impacts it may have and the various oppositions to the change.

 Carers need support to enable Alzheimer sufferers to have the best possible life.
 At the moment what is available?
 My other half has early onset dementia and we are just coasting along, no support, apart from a 6 monthly memory test with a practice nurse!
 Surely there should be some kind of therapy, to stretch the mind, and use parts not yet affected.
 Something can surely be done.

 At the moment, this person has no means of seeking alternatives as the system paternalistically and inflexibly determines what will be given.
-It would also be fine, if GPs who have most to lose both financially and professionally, had well reasoned arguments for denying patients the right to their own health budgets.
-Sadly not.
-This is one comment from a GP on the Pulse site:

 I work in the deprived area and many of my patients can't manage to budget for their food, let alone health benefits.
 I'll give you some examples.
 My colleagues here will sadly agree these are not unique.
 Patients can't afford a bus/taxi fare to come to surgery and demand a home visit.
 Yet when I arrive they are puffing away on cigarettes and own a bigger tv then I've ever owned.

 So why does this mean that 60 million other patients should not have the means to determine their health and wellbeing?
 As one patient said in response: